SunCents Logo SunCents

 Benchmark Cost Analysis

-Solar System Costs in The Villages (2026)
+What Is the Cost of a Solar System in The Villages in 2026?

 Incentives & Tax Credits

-• Florida Sales Tax Exemption: You pay zero state sales tax on the purchase of your solar equipment, saving you hundreds of dollars right away.
+• Sales Tax Exemption: You will not pay Florida's 6% sales tax on the purchase of your solar panels and equipment, reducing the upfront cost by thousands of dollars right away.

 Policy Status